11.5.3 Forging a Wootz Sword

 |Like always, it is a tricky question with no definite answer.
 First I will make

 clear what I did not ask:

 There is of course no definite answer to this question.
 We can be rather sure that "pattern forging" evolved over many years, from a process where blades with some pattern were created more or less accidentially, to a process where materials and forging techniques were optimized.
 That took many steps and the process of making blades with a nice pattern probably required a century or two for maturing.

-"Antique Texts Concerning Crucible Steel " There you can read that
+module "Antique Texts Concerning Crucible Steel " There you can read that Al-Kindi

 Then we have AI-Biruni (973 AD - 1048 AD) who also comments on the "water" pattern that could be produced with crucible steel.
 And so on.

 the smith was intentionally going for a pattern and what it would have looked like.

 All things considered we might be justified in assuming that blades with a nice pattern have been around a least since 800 AD.
 Perhaps even somewhat longer but probably not much longer because in many much older documents from India, crucible steel and patterned swords are never mentioned.